 Since we chose to rent out our house, we wanted to be realistic about a few things.
 The house is probably not going to be returned to us in better shape than we handed it over.
 (Although I do love the actual tenants, so maybe?)
 But also, there is a limit to how much we can earn each month from the house, so investing in to a new kitchen would be pointless, (at least until we decide to sell – and I doubt we will do it then either).

 Once, I accepted the fact that our kitchen was going to stay this color, I had to decide what small changes we could make to improve the look of the space and ideas to update oak kitchen cabinets.
 Besides a few of the things I showed you that we did just to live in the space, I also tiled the back splash including a half wall as an accent for more interest and lastly adding some architectural character to the existing cabinets.
+I found out that I can, in fact, update a kitchen without painting the oak cabinets!
+Take a look at what we were able to accomplish:

-There we are few other things that I did to make the kitchen look a little better in itself and in our space.
+In addition to the items mentioned above, here are few other things that I did to make the kitchen look a little better in itself and in our space.

 1. Added some hardware (I went for the color black to match the grout and appliances)